Jan200101/ShellyPy/README.md

 ## why
-other packages like [pyShelly](https://github.com/StyraHem/pyShelly) only support CoAP or MSQT, neither I am comfortable with using in something
+other packages like [pyShelly](https://github.com/StyraHem/pyShelly) only support CoAP or MSQT, neither I am comfortable with using in personal projects

 ## example
-here is a simple working example for the Shelly 1 that turns on whatever is hooked up to it
+here is a simple working example for the Shelly 1 that turns a relay on
 ```python
 import ShellyPy